JÚLIUS KOLLER: FUTUROLOGICAL CULTURAL SITUATION (U.F.O.)

 installation design: Matej Gavula

 Július Koller (1939 — 2007) as a conceptual artist took on the personality of the U.F.O.-naut J.K, therefore his origin was not completely terrestrial but also extraterrestrial and cosmic.
 He spent his early years with his parents in Piešťany, where they worked in the local spa.
-Since his mother was a Carpathian German, they had to find a hideout in the nearby Nitrianska Blatnica during the liberation days at the close of WWII.
 He later worked with the issue of ancestry and personal identity in his extensive oeuvre throughout his life.
 When he entered the arts scene in the mid-1960s, he started using unconventional methods to differentiate himself from artistic formalism and all types of aestheticism.
 In place of standard artistic movements, he focused his own thought on personal creation of new reality within the course of everyday life, on living creativity and the new cosmo-humanist culture.
 Koller realized his artistic acts — paintings as well as performances — primarily as games, interventions, and titled them “cultural situations”.
 Therefore, references to his birthplace in his oeuvre too take the form of performative and photographic interventions in various environments.

 In the 1980s, Koller repeatedly visited Piešťany as a lecturer in symposiums of amateur visual artists in the nearby Moravany nad Váhom.
 In 1988, several important performances were created, captured in photographs realized in cooperation with Květoslava Fulierová.
 Their common feature is corporal interaction with selected realities, namely buildings as spaces of cultural, social but also personal significance.
 Koller treated the buildings as a performer.
 He lifted his hands towards them, touched them, complemented additional meanings with his own body, gestures, and labeling.
 Koller in his work with photography uses himself as a performer to label space with a figural sign of the body and at the same time with his specific U.F.O. code which forms a part of his personal linguistic system: Conceptual Cultural Situation (U.F.O.), Futurological Cultural Situation (U.F.O.), Fateful Cultural Situation 1 (U.F.O.), Fateful Cultural Situation 2 (U.F.O.), Cult Cultural Situation (U.F.O.).